 The initial overview: advisory services provided by consumer centres

-If you’re looking to gain an initial overview and tips on how to conserve energy, the are a good place to start.
+If you’re looking to gain an initial overview and tips on how to conserve energy, the consumer centres are a good place to start.
 They offer a wide range of information services on their websites, over the phone, and can even come to your home.

 "Building check" one of the services provided by the consumer centres